Meet the Jared Leto Doppelganger Turning Heads at the 2022 Met Gala - E! Online

 The 35-year-old fashionista from Stockholm, Sweden confused fans when he soared through the red carpet in a stunning 2022 Met Gala outfit, looking like the House of Gucci star.
 However, little did everyone know it was the self-described "fashion addict," Fredrick.

 He arrived on the red carpet in a stunning black, white and silver outfit that had plenty of thorny pieces that spread away from his body and flowed with his movement.
-While a little departed from the theme of "Gilded Glamour," the edgy couture look gave him feather-like wings that let him not just strut, but soar across the red carpet.
+While a little departed from the dress code of "Gilded Glamour," the edgy couture look gave him feather-like wings that let him not just strut, but soar across the red carpet.
 The thin pieces that spread out from his torso and legs created a shape that looked like a bold dress.
 (See every star on the red carpet here.)

 So who is the Jared doppelganger?
 Fredrik is a fashionista and LGBTQ+ activist based in Sweden.